 Many mounting procedures are irreversible, non-archival, and can cause discoloration or damage over time.
 In the case of sheepskin or parchment, do not try to iron it flat.
 The sheepskin can curl, melt, and be easily be destroyed by heat.

-Documents, certificates, and diplomas made from sheepskin should be treated as fine art, using conservation-quality backing board and mounting materials that are acid-free, lignin-free, and reversible.
-Two museum mounting methods for sheepskin diplomas include professional hinging with wheat starch and Japanese paper on lignin-free 4-ply board and application of archival corner pockets and/or mounting strips.
+Documents, certificates, and diplomas made from sheepskin should be treated delicately.
+They require conservation-quality backing board and mounting materials that are acid-free, lignin-free, and reversible.
+Two museum mounting methods exist for sheepskin diplomas.
+One includes professional hinging with wheat starch.
+And the other is traditional Japanese paper on lignin-free 4-ply board with application of archival corner pockets and/or mounting strips.

 In framing a sheepskin document, it’s important that a conservation-quality window mat be used to keep the edges of the skin from curling up and touching the glass.
-If the document is allowed to be in direct contact with the glass, humidity can cause it to stick to the glass and create irreparable damage.
-Choose a high-quality frame that you really like.
+If the document is allowed to be in direct contact with the picture frame’s glass, humidity can cause it to stick to the glass and create irreparable damage.
+That’s why it’s essential to use a high-quality frame to safeguard your document.